swcarpentry/git-novice/_episodes/02-setup.md

 > If you want to save your changes and quit, press <kbd>Esc</kbd> then type `:wq` and hit <kbd>Return</kbd>.
 {: .callout}

-Recent versions of Git (since 2.28) allow to configure the name of the branch created when you initialize any new repository.
-Dracula decides to use that feature to set it to `main`:
+Git (2.28+) allows configuration of the name of the branch created when you initialize any new repository.
+Dracula decides to use that feature to set it to `main` so it matches the cloud service he will eventually use.

 ~~~
 $ git config --global init.defaultBranch main